sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 	- `test/test_helper.exs`: The script invoked when testing our program; Elixir uses the ExUnit testing framework, which comes built-in with the language, to write and run program tests.
 	- `.formatter.exs`: A configuration file used by the Elixir code formatter.
 The code formatter is a tool that automatically formats Elixir code according to a set of predefined rules, making it easier to read and maintain.
 The `.formatter.exs` file allows us to customize the code formatter's behavior by specifying options such as line length, indentation, and syntax preferences.
 	- `.gitignore`: If we're including a GitHub repository along with our project, a `.gitignore` file serves as a way to let git know which files and folders to ignore in our commits.
 If we have an intended repository we can leave this file.
 Else, we can delete it.
 Mix populates the project's `.gitignore` file with some helpful entries that we are not supposed to include in a GitHub repository.
 	- `mix.exs`: The project's configuration file.
-It is used to define the project's dependencies, version, and other metadata, as well as to configure various settings related to the build process, such as compilers and output directories.
+It's used to define the project's dependencies, version, and other metadata, as well as to configure various settings related to the build process, such as compilers and output directories.
 	- `README.md`: Yet another GitHub-related file.
 A `README.md` file is typically used in repositories to provide information about our project.
 As with `.gitignore`, Mix will populate this file with some useful information.
 If we're not working with a GitHub repo, we can delete this file.

 As we may have noted, Elixir source files have the `.ex` file extension.
 We can open the `lib/project1.ex` in VS Code and start writing some code.